taichi-method/Horiseon-main-page/README.md

 ## Installation

-You can visit the page <a href="https://taichi-method.github.io/Horiseon-main-page">here </a>
+You can visit the page here at <a href="https://taichi-method.github.io/Horiseon-main-page" target="_blank">https://taichi-method.github.io/Horiseon-main-page </a>
 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.